Skip to main content

 Small Mammals

-• It is not difficult to find your pet the extra care they may need if you have a busy schedule or are traveling.
-With the excellent pet sitter options available today, having a pet at home does not mean you cannot take a vacation every once in a while.
+• A pet sitter can give your pet the care they need if you have a busy schedule or are traveling.
+Pet sitters take care of your pet in your home or theirs, and can do much more.
 Be sure to interview any potential sitters and use trusted friends, your vet, or online resources when looking for sitters.
-Hiring a pet sitter for your pet may be like a vacation for them as well!

 • Controlled substances are medications or illicit drugs that affect the central nervous system and have the potential for abuse or dependence, both in humans and in animals.
 These drugs are often needed to manage pain and other conditions in pets and are relatively safe when used appropriately and under the guidance of a veterinarian.
 Be sure you understand the risks and responsibilities associated with controlled substance use.